xivid/qemu-4.1.0/osnet/README.md

 ```

 - Step2: Save the Memory Template and VM state, execute the below as script.
 This script can be used for both Seamless(without -osnet_seamless_template) and Chained Templating for Backuptime measurement and Snapshots(Mem Template and VM state)
+- Use df -h to measure the actual memory usage of the memory template

 ```
 #!/bin/bash